Hydrogen fuel cells: do hydrogen cars have a future?

-A common method of hydrogen production involves separating it from natural gas (steam methane reformation), but work is underway to obtain hydrogen from biomass, a process that would significantly cut the life-cycle emissions from hydrogen to around 60g/km CO2.
+A common method of hydrogen production involves separating it from natural gas (using a process called steam methane reformation), but work is underway to obtain hydrogen from biomass, which would significantly cut the life-cycle emissions from hydrogen to around 60g/km CO2.
 This is below the level that EVs will achieve, even when electricity is sourced from renewable sources, because of the environmental costs of battery production.

 The key to encouraging hydrogen vehicles is making them part of a wider ‘hydrogen economy’ – building refuelling stations for hydrogen cars alone would be inefficient.
 Instead, ideally, the whole energy sector would incorporate hydrogen into the mix, from refuelling cars to storing energy for homes.